mbrenn3/GT-on-chip/160512-GT/lab-notebook.md

 | BSA       | 4%        | 0.04%     | 10          | 0.4%          | 60 uL  | 192 uL               |
 | CaCl2     | 1 M       | 5 mM      | 10          | 100 mM        | 30 uL   | 96 uL                |

+*note: CaCl2 precipitated when diluted in CDM so it was diluted in sterile water instead*

 **Reaction Scheme:**

 | Reaction | OD of each strain | Vol. Cell Mix | Vol. Inducer | CDM   |